microsoftgraph/dataconnect-solutions/Datasets/data-connect-dataset-plannertasks.md

 - How many tasks were created by all users of a tenant?
 - How many tasks were completed before the assigned due date by all users of a tenant?
 - How many tasks were completed after the assigned due date by all users of a tenant?
+- How many tasks were assigned to all users during a time range?
+- How many average tasks are there inside a plan?
+- What percentage of Tasks got completed during a time range?
+- What is the average time it takes for any Task to move from InProgress state to Completed state?
+- Which/How many Tasks have surpassed the Due Date but still haven’t been started?

 ## Joining with other datasets